 - a.
 All ships, submarines and craft must comply with the procedures herein for the operation, maintenance and inspection of installed diesel engines. - b.
 Ship's Commanding Officers must ensure all diesel records are readily available for the inspector's review and Ship's Force use, including: - (1) Engine operating logs. - (2) Navy Oil Analysis Program test results, or, for submarines, the applicable oil analysis results. - (3) Onboard lube oil testing logs. - (4) Diesel Maintenance and history records to include all maintenance and significant items accomplished on the engine since last engine overhaul. - (5) Diesel operating and maintenance documents, including Engineering Operational Sequencing System, Steam Plant Manual, Ship System Manual (Submarines only), PMS, Engineering Standing Orders, etc., as appropriate. - (6) Engine hours' log. - (7) Diesel inspection reports since last overhaul and associated Naval message on the status of discrepancies. - (8) Fuel Oil Quality Management records. - (9) Diesel Engine Technical Manuals. - (10) References (g), (h) and (i). - (11) Appropriate diesel-related Training records. - (12) Jacket water logs. - c.
-The TYCOM or ISIC must ensure that assigned ships operate and maintain diesel engines following the procedures in references (a), (b), (g), (h) and (i).
+The TYCOM or ISIC must ensure that assigned ships operate and maintain diesel engines following the procedures in references (a), (b), (g), (h), (i) and (j).
 Specifically, they must: - (1) Ensure ships are complying with all required instructions by observation of diesel engine operations during shipboard visits. - (2) Conduct follow-up action to ensure that any unsatisfactory conditions found are correct at the earliest possible date. - (3) Maintain a library of technical material and appropriate visual aids for use by assigned ships in training diesel operations. - d.
-(Submarines only) Ensure the induction and exhaust systems are inspected following the appropriate Maintenance Requirement, or Maintenance Requirements for continued Unrestricted Operation. - e.
-The Diesel Inspection Program Manager shall audit the diesel inspection programs of each Regional Maintenance Center and other DEI inspection activities annually.
+(Submarines only) Ensure the induction and exhaust systems are inspected following the appropriate Maintenance Requirement, or Maintenance Requirements for continued Unrestricted Operation.
+For maintenance, operations, and trend analysis, comply with the requirements of reference (j). - e.
+The Diesel Inspection Program Manager must audit the diesel inspection programs of each Regional Maintenance Center and other DEI inspection activities annually.
 The audit report will be debriefed to the highest level available at the conclusion and copy of report will be provided to the Commanding Officer and NAVSEA 05.